Contact center telephony: India

-Promotion
+Functions

-Businesses can rely on contact center telephony services to respond to their customers’ queries over phone, email, chat, fax, etc. Integrating it with their customer relationship management tools, entire contact details of customers and their interaction sessions with different customer service representatives can be found at one place.
-The combination can manage not just sales and marketing but also deliver excellent post-sales customer service or technical support to allow customers derive the most from their products or services.
-Hence, it’s becoming instrumental in increasing customer satisfaction and loyalty and most of the call center services in India are taking refuge from it.
+Businesses can use contact center telephony services to respond to their customers’ queries over phone, email, chat, fax, etc. Integration with their CRM means contact details of customers and their past interactions with other call-centre agents can be found at one place.
+The combination can manage not just sales and marketing but also deliver post-sales customer service or technical support, to help customers derive the most from their products or services.
+Hence, its becoming instrumental in increasing customer satisfaction and loyalty, with many previously voice only call centres having migrated to multi-channel contact centre technology.

+Bring your own device

 The entire contact center telephony service can be availed by professionals over a browser.
-Hence, businesses can leverage the concept of BYOD (bring your own device) and mobility and serve their customers well using mobile applications.
+Hence, businesses can leverage the concept of BYOD (bring your own device) and mobility to serve their customers using mobile applications.
 According to market analysts, BYOD increases satisfaction among workforce, and hence their individual and collective productivity as well.
-BYOD programme significantly reduces the TCO (total cost of ownership) as professionals prefer to work with their own devices rather than using company-provisioned devices.
-Next, they tend to be more caring towards such devices and can even shell out money to update and upgrade those when required.
+BYOD programmes can reduce TCO (total cost of ownership).

+Internal communications

-Integration of IM, along with audio and video conferencing services helps call center or contact center representatives to get real time assistance from their peers or seniors to resolve any complex issues.
+Integration of IM, along with audio and video conferencing services can help contact center representatives to get real time assistance from their peers or seniors to resolve any complex issues.
 They can internally exchange information and knowledge articles as and when required.
 Real-time call monitoring/barging system can be used by quality assessment team to provide important guidelines to agents to maintain the standard of the service as per industry norms.
-Integrated recording feature is helpful for internal training and quality purposes to improve productivity and customer satisfaction in equal measures.
-It also helps in getting business insights and improving products or services to gain deeper penetration into the market.
+Integrated recording feature can be helpful for internal training and quality purposes to improve productivity and customer satisfaction.

+Agent experience

+Contact centre telephony systems are typically designed primarily to ensure the customer experience is as good as possible.
+Yet it's also often recognised that designing the systems for the benefit of call centre agents is also important– partly to avoid costly churn, and also as good staff morale tends to translate to higher customer satisfaction.
+Easy to use systems that avoid frustrating staff are important, but a good agent experience (AX) also depends on working conditions and the leadership qualities of call centre management.